MS-Santi/code-with-engineering-playbook/observability/readme.md

 This describes general concepts regarding observability.
 These concepts are used in the rest of this observability documentation:

-* [Observability in ML](./ml-observability) - Read on how Observability can be implemented in Machine Learning engagements effectively during Model tuning, experimentation and deployment.
+* [Observability in ML](./ml-observability) - Read on how observability can be implemented in Machine Learning engagements effectively during Model tuning, experimentation and deployment.
 * [General Guidance](./guidance/readme.md)
 * [Planning Guidance](./guidance/planning.md)
 * [Implementation Guidance](./guidance/implementation.md)